Euchie23/Squid_Fest/Squid_Concentration_Analysis/0-Certified_Reference_Materials_CRMs/README.md

 📆 Project Structure

-📁 Trace_Metals_ICP-MS analysis using NIST CRM 1566b for metals coming from multiple sources like Al, As, Se, Mg, V, Pb, Th, etc.
+📁 Trace_Metals_ICP-MS analysis using NIST CRM 1566b for metals coming from multiple sources like Al, As, Se, Mg, V, Pb, Th, etc. <br>
--Includes digestion protocol, calibration setup, and recovery calculations.
+Includes digestion protocol, calibration setup, and recovery calculations. <br>
-*** For confidentiality reasons the trace metals used in the actual study will be anonymized and will therefore be represented by generic names (e.g Metal_A, Metal_B, etc) going forward***
+*** For confidentiality reasons the trace metals used in the actual study will be anonymized and will therefore be represented by generic names (e.g Metal_A, Metal_B, etc) going forward*** <br>

-📁 Organic_Compounds_LC-MS/MS analysis for emerging contaminants from different industries like Amiobenzoic Acid (leisure) and Metolachlor(Agriculture) etc.
+📁 Organic_Compounds_LC-MS/MS analysis for emerging contaminants from different industries like Amiobenzoic Acid (leisure) and Metolachlor(Agriculture) etc. <br>
--No CRM used, but literature-based validation steps are discussed.
+-No CRM used, but literature-based validation steps are discussed. <br>
-*** For confidentiality reasons the organic compounds used in the actual study will be anonymized and will therefore be represented by generic names (e.g Organic_A, Organic_B, etc) going forward***
+*** For confidentiality reasons the organic compounds used in the actual study will be anonymized and will therefore be represented by generic names (e.g Organic_A, Organic_B, etc) going forward***<br>

 📁 Appendix contains, from the methodology section, for both trace metals and organic compounds:
 	-Instrument parameters